openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/advanced-operations/zfs-backup-restore.md

 description: This section talks about the advanced operations that can be performed in the OpenEBS Local Persistent Volumes (PV) backed by the ZFS Storage.
 ---

-## Backup and Restore for Local PV ZFS Volumes

-### Prerequisites
+## Prerequisites

-We should have installed the ZFS-LocalPV 1.0.0 or later version for the Backup and Restore, see [readme](../README.md) for the steps to install the ZFS-LocalPV driver.
+You should have installed the ZFS-LocalPV 1.0.0 or later version for the Backup and Restore, see [readme](../README.md) for the steps to install the ZFS-LocalPV driver.

 | Project | Minimum Version |
 | :--- | :--- |